RiverJAM/CPS_Data_Analysis/README.md

 #### Central Research Questions
 1. Does student performance at Charter Schools differ from Neighborhood Public Schools?
 2. Is there a difference in teacher retention at Charter schools compared to Neighborhood Public schools?
-3. Is student achievement correlated with teacher salary?
+3. What are the effects of teacher salary?
-4. Is growth on test scores correlated with teacher salary?
+4. What are the effects of teacher retention?

 ---